mjrgh/PinscapePico/README.md

 When you're using the configuration editor in the Config Tool, the editor keeps track of your editing location, and can take you straight to the reference section on the topic you're currently editing.
-Just click the link at the upper right corner of the editor window to bring up the help for the current JSON section.
+At the upper right corner of the editor window, there's a link showing the current JSON element, which automatically updates to match the JSON at the text cursor position.
+Click the link to open the reference section for the current JSON element.

 <b>[Config Tool help](http://mjrnet.org/pinscape/PinscapePico/Help/ConfigTool.htm):</b>  This documents the Config Tool in detail.
 It's built into the Config Tool UI, and is also available online.